Fights, freezing, fainting: What it was like queuing overnight to see Queen’s coffin

 “We’ve been here since 10pm last night,” Caroline Delaney said.
 Asked how the experience was through the night, she quipped: “What do you think?”

-“It was freezing, there should have been more tea places and the toilets were very spaced out from the park [Southwark Park], it was about two in there without the toilet,” her sister Rosie McBride added.
+“It was freezing, there should have been more tea places and the toilets were very spaced out from [Southwark Park], it was about two in there without the toilet,” her sister Rosie McBride added.

 “At one point we were stuck for about an hour and a half without moving – that’s terrible in the cold.
 There was a rehearsal so things really slowed down,” Ms McBride said.